cloudrac3r/out-of-your-element/notes.md

 A database will be used to store the discord id to matrix event id mapping.
 Table columns:
 - discord id
 - matrix id
-- the "type" of the matrix id, used to update things properly next time. for example, whether it is the message text or an attachment
+- the "type" of the matrix id, used to update things properly next time. for example, whether it is the message text or an attachment. alternatively, whether it is a primary or supporting event for the discord message, primary being message content and supporting being embeds or attachments or etc.

 There needs to be a way to easily manually trigger something later.
 For example, it should be easy to manually retry sending a message, or check all members for changes, etc.